 The RedRover Readers curriculum is a collection of Discussion and Activity Guides designed for specially chosen, high-quality children’s literature coupled with specific question strategies, discussion techniques and follow-up activities.

-Has the RedRover Readers program been researched?
-What are the benefits?
+Is the RedRover Readers program research-based?
+If so, what are the benefits?

 - Builds self-esteem and motivates students to take an important subject seriously

 - Builds students’ knowledge and potentially affects their behaviors related to caring for pets

 - Builds students’ empathy and compassion for pets